MicrosoftDocs/winrt-api/windows.devices.sensors/humanpresencesensorreadingupdate_engagement.md

 ## -description

-Gets whether a user is engaged with the device.
+Gets or sets whether a user is engaged with the device.

 ## -property-value